-When Harry next awoke, he had a rather awful headache.
-His mouth was very dry, so, still barely conscious, he went to get himself a glass of water.
+When Harry next awoke, he had an excruciatingly awful headache.
+His mouth was so very parched, so, still barely conscious, he went to get himself a glass of water.
 Returning to the command center, Harry sat down and began to think about his situation.
 The first thing he noticed was that the injuries that he had sustained from his fight with Osiris were gone completely.
 He knew from Isis that the healing abilities of a symbiote shouldn't have stayed with him, but then the same was true of the goa'uld's knowledge.
 As an experiment, Harry flashed his eyes to see if he still could and was surprised to see that he still had the ability.
-He tried the distorted voice.
-He was able to pull it off, but it felt different than when Isis had physically manipulated his vocal cords.
+He tried the distorted voice, and though he was able to pull it off, it felt different than when Isis had physically manipulated his vocal cords.
 Harry recognized the feel of power inside of him, and something more.
 Perhaps it was the naquedah in his blood.
 He decided to think more on it later; he needed to figure out what to do next.

 He thought about his options.
 From Calaissis, there was another inhabited planet only one week away named Oberdad.
 Or at least, there had been one eight thousand years ago.
 Now, he couldn't be sure of anything, as Isis and Osiris had discovered down below.
 He plotted a course and set the ship to take him there anyway; at the very least, it was a plan.

 As he did so though, he finally noticed something about the ribbon device on his arm.
 Before, it had always fit snugly against his skin, but looking at it now, Harry realized that it had somehow become a part of his skin.
 He remembered when he had tried to force Osiris out of her host, the energy had gone into the hand device, and interacted with the naquedah in his blood.
 Somehow, the device had become fused with his arm in a way that felt as though it had always been a part of him.
 Oddly enough, it didn't hurt.